vgp1003/Bushmeat_Barcoading/README.md

 - _A. mississippienis_, and aligator species whose habitat spans the southern states of the USA, was used as the outgroup.
 - The reconstructed tree (Fig. 4A) showed the same species relationships as the tree made by Eaton et al. (Fig. 4B) with upsidedown orientation.
 (The sequence for 1USFWS in Fig. 4B, a crocodile skin handbag of unknown origins which Eaton et al. determined to be C. nilotictus, was not depsited on NCBI and therefore was not included in Fig. 4A.
-- All the NCBI reference COX1 sequences fell closely within the same clade as their expected species except for the M. cataphractus.
+- All the NCBI reference COX1 sequences fell closely within the same clade as their expected species except for _M. cataphractus_ (purple).
 - This sequence branched of before the Eaton et al. _M. cataphractus_ sequences at a node with a relatively low boostrap value of 0.048.
 - The paper collected the majority of their _C. niloticus_ samples from Gabon.
 However the one _C. nilotictus_ sample that was collected from the Congo ( _C. nilotictus_ (congo)) was significantly different from the Gabon samples.
 Interestingly, the two types of _C. nilotictus_ specimines fell similarly on the reconstructed tree, and the NCBI _C. nilotictus_ COX1 refrence sequence fell closer to the Gabon samples.